Last updated January 9, 2022

 With contemporary wellness programming that focuses on balancing the physical, mental, emotional and spiritual, Le Monastère invites guests of all faiths to unwind and connect in their own personal and private way.

-Le Monastère offers packages such as the Holistic Wellness Escape For Harmony And Balance, designed to promote rest and slowing down for self-discovery.
+Le Monastère offers packages designed to promote rest and slowing down for self-discovery.
 All retreats are based on practices that help you achieve balance and wellness, while also learning about the rich heritage of the Augustinian Sisters.

 Quiet the mind, and the soul will speak.”Ma Jaya Sati Bhagavati